DavidTanner/aws-beanstalk-publisher/README.md

 ### Updates

+#### -> 1.4
+* Changed the environment lookup to be an extension.
+* Added a way to look up environments inside an application by url, eg. some-env.elasticbeanstalk.com

 #### -> 1.3
 * Fixed logic for printing log statements.
 * Fixed issue where failed updates would never actually give up.